Jubeki/doctor-olivier-medical-practice/README.md

 This leads to the following list of webpages:
 - Home (Opening Hours, partials of subsites)
-    - All News regarding the practice (new opening hours, new vaccination arrived, ...)
-        - Show News Content
     - Team
     - Services
 - Medical Information Blog (New medical achievements, health tips and tricks)